larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/vm.md

 To create the disk, I recommend these settings: VDI, Dynamically allocated, A name you can remember, and 10GB.

+**update**: students have experienced that 10GB might be too low.
+Use 20GB if possible.

 ![Disk](/assets/img/dm510/vm-new-disk.png)

 ![Disk](/assets/img/dm510/vm-new-disk2.png)